DarraghReid/eden/README.md

 * The ability of the user to crop images.
 * The ability of the user to increase or decrease the z-index of the elements.
 * The ability of the user to save their work.
 This could possibly involve the creation of an account.
-* The ability of the user to shape their garden to suit their preference.
+* The ability of the user to shape their garden to match their own.

 ## Technologies Used